 Our favorite antivirus is Kaspersky, which offers protection for Windows, Apple and Android devices.
-You can buy a license for one device for $12.35, or protect a household's worth of devices witha license for five devices for $37.97.
+You can buy a license for three devices for $39.99 (check price on Amazon), or protect a household's worth of devices with a license for five devices for $44.99.
 If you'd rather use a free app, try Avast.
 It doesn't have as many features as Kaspersky, but it's a solid antivirus scanner, and the price is certainly right.

 Make sure your operating system is up to date with the latest security patches.
 To make that process easier, we recommend turning on auto-update features.
 Here's how: